 At the Law Offices of Anidjar & Levine, we have the knowledge and experience to help you navigate the complex process of filing a motorcycle injury claim or a lawsuit.
-Call our Miami motorcycle accident lawyers today at 800-747-3733.
+Our Miami personal injury lawyer can help you today.

-For a free legal consultation with a motorcycle accidents lawyer serving Miami, call (800) 747-3733
+For a free legal consultation with a motorcycle accidents lawyer serving Miami, 800-747-3733

 In addition to visibility issues, drivers cause motorcycle accidents by behaving negligently behind the wheel.
 Some common examples of driver negligence include:

 If the driver in your accident exhibited any of the behaviors listed above and caused your accident, we will work to build a strong case for negligence by gathering evidence such as police reports, eyewitness statements, accident reports, and more.
-Contact us today for a free case evaluation: 800-747-3733.
+We’re ready to help you while you recover.

 A large number of lawsuits stemming from serious motorcycle accidents will claim that the driver in the other vehicle was negligent and is liable for the motorcyclist’s debilitating injuries and other damages.
-In order to prove negligence, we will have to establish that the driver in the other vehicle:
+To prove negligence, we will have to establish that the driver in the other vehicle:

 - Owed a duty of care to the victim: All drivers owe a duty to other motorists and pedestrians to operate their vehicles safely and in accordance with all traffic laws.